 "I feel that my hands are another good thing for me," said Williamson.
 "Right now, I'm working a lot on my route-running and stuff like that.
 What people say that I'm weak at, those are the things that I'm working on, the kind of stuff that can make people see that I can do more than just run by somebody.

 "I can catch the ball, I can run routes, and do all the other stuff that people said I couldn't do.
 That's one of the main things: I love proving people wrong.
 I've been doing it all my life.
 I want to show everybody that I am the person that people say that I am, not the person that people say that I'm not."

-Williamson added eight pounds to his frame between the start of the offseason and the combine.
+Williamson added eight pounds to his frame between the start of the offseason and the combines.
 He would like to add a couple of more pounds to take the beating that goes with being a receiver in the NFL.

 Whether it is going over the middle to take a hit or beating press coverage, the speedster is trying to round out his game.

 "That's another thing that I'm working on," Williamson says when asked about press coverage.
 "When the opportunity comes for me to beat press coverage, I'll be ready for it."

 Along with increased press coverage comes the five yard rule.
 In the NFL, members of the secondary can't rub a receiver out of the play beyond five yards.